 Actuary's report must identify any recommended changes in actuarial assumptions based upon the review of the retirement systems' actuarial assumptions.
-Further, the Commission has reviewed the final versions of the systems' FY 2023 actuarial reports and have updated this report accordingly.

 Using the actuarial (smoothed) value of assets, the total unfunded liabilities of the State systems totaled \$141.4 billion on June 30, 2023, led by the Teachers' Retirement System (TRS), whose unfunded liabilities amounted to \$81.9 billion.
 As the largest of the State systems, TRS accounts for approximately 57.6% of the total assets and 57.8% of the total liabilities of the five State systems combined.